 With four other colleagues, dumped the U.S. Income Tax Code off the deck of the tea ship, “Beaver II’ into Boston Harbor on April 15, 1997.

 In 1998, authored a book entitled, The National Sales Tax, calling for the repeal of the U.S. Income Tax Code and calling upon U.S. citizens to begin forming “Tea Parties” across America to wrest power away from Washington, D.C. and return freedom and liberty to the people of our country.

-Congressman Tauzin also now serves on the Boards of Directors of Entergy Corporation and on LHC Group, a multi-state provider of home health and hospice care, where he is Lead Independent Director.
+Congressman Tauzin also serves on the Board of LHC Group, a multi-state provider of home health and hospice care, where he is Lead Independent Director.

 Over the years Congressman Tauzin has been honored by such diverse groups as the Chamber of Commerce, Farm Bureau, National Federation of Independent Business, B’nai B’rith, Concord Coalition, Business Software Alliance, National Association of Manufacturers, Christian Coalition, Boy Scouts of America, National Association of Broadcasters, the 3rd Congressional District Black Caucus, and many more.

 Thomas N. Tauzin is the Managing Director at Tauzin Consultants, where he focuses on health care, information technology (IT), finance, telecommunications, energy, and transportation affairs.
 He co-founded the firm with his father, former Congressman Billy J. Tauzin.
 Tauzin Consultants is a government relations, advocacy and business development consulting firm that capitalizes on Congressman Tauzin’s broad and deep experience over a nearly 40-year career.